 Linked Open Data, with its five stars of excellence, changed the way that we publish data on the web.
 It gave us a short and very practical checklist that we could use to go from thinking about semantics to publishing actual data.
-It promotes openness as a necessity for reuse.
-It promotes standards as a necessity for reuse.
-It promotes linking between systems as a necessity for reuse.
+It promotes openness, standards, and linking between systems as necessary for reuse.

 But it comes exclusively from a publishing perspective, and does not make any recommendations about how to publish data in a way that is usable by potential consumers.
-In the intervening time, the web community has recognized that we need 5 more stars for data consumption.
+In the intervening time, the web community has recognized that we need 5 more stars, or design principles, to promote data consumption.
 If our data isn't used, then no value is gained from the resources that were invested in its creation, publication, maintenance and improvement.
 If we want our data to be used, then it needs to be usable: Linked Open Usable Data.

 According to wikipedia,